Library

 Behavior & Training

-• Whether you and your dog decide to share a bed is a personal choice and involves a number of factors.
+• Whether you and your dog decide to share a bed is a personal choice that involves several factors.
 The health of you and your dog should be taken into consideration as well as any behavioral issues your dog may have.
 There can be many benefits for both you and your dog to co-sleep if the circumstances align.

 • Dogs can become stressed just as we can.
 Since we know how stress makes us feel, we want to help lessen our pet’s feelings of stress too.
 There are many signs of stress that can mimic normal dog behaviors.
 Being aware of your dog’s regular demeanor allows you to understand changes in behavior that may indicate stress.
 If your dog becomes consistently stressed, see your veterinarian.